martin-honnen/SaxonHE11s9apiExtensions/README.md

 This is a sample project outlining my successful attempt to use https://github.com/ikvm-revived/ikvm and https://github.com/ikvm-revived/ikvm-maven to use the open-source Saxon HE 11 Java XSLT 3.0, XQuery 3.1 and XPath 3.1 library in .NET 6 code.

-Please understand that this is my own experiment, it uses the official Saxon HE 11 release from Maven, but the integration with IKVM and IKVM Maven is an experimental work of my own, not in any way an officially tested and supported product by Saxonica, the company that has produces Saxon.
+Please understand that this is my own experiment, it uses the official Saxon HE 11 release from Maven, but the integration with IKVM and IKVM Maven is an experimental work of my own, not in any way an officially tested and supported product by Saxonica, the company that has produced Saxon.

 So feel free to use to try and use it under the Mozilla Public License 2.0.